SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 3. On-disk files organized in levels.

 LSM-trees offer higher write throughput because the writes are always sequential in nature, but reads are not so great because LSM-trees may have to scan multiple files or portions of multiple files.
+One idea to improve the reads in LSM-trees is to reduce the size of SSTable files and cache some layers of SSTables.

-When designing a storage engine for SSDs, we should consider SSD characteristics:
+When designing a storage engine for SSDs, we should consider SSD characteristics including:
 1. SSDs can wear out through repeated writes, the high write amplification in LSM-trees can significantly reduce the device lifetime.
 2. SSDs offer a large degree of internal parallelism

-The core ideas of WiscKey include separating values from keys in the LSM-tree to reduce write amplification and leveraging the parallel IO characteristic of SSD.
+The core ideas of WiscKey include: separating values from keys in the LSM-tree to reduce write amplification and leveraging the parallel IO characteristic of SSD.

 ### References